-Marco first came to Career Gear to get a suit so to wear on job interviews, but after learning about our Professional Development series workshops he decided to enroll in the classes.
+Marco first came to Career Gear to get a suit for an upcoming job interview, but after learning about our Professional Development Series workshops, he decided to enroll in the classes.
 Marco quickly became a role model to the other students, rarely missing a class and always engaged and interested.
-He took a particular interest in our workshops on “How to Market Yourself to Employers” and “How to start your Own Business.”
+He took a particular interest in our workshops on “How To Market Yourself To Employers” and “How To Start Your Own Business.”

 We believe that Dr. Bitetto’s story shatters a lot of myths about what sort person ends up unemployed and struggling for self-sufficiency and we are pleased that Dr. Bitetto has shared his story and this quote “Thanks to the help of the staff at Career Gear, I have a new start in life.
 Career Gear has given me another chance to become successful.”